codedex-io/projects/README.md

 - [@bobliuuu](https://github.com/Bobliuuu)
 - [@asiqurrahman](https://github.com/asiqurrahman)

 ## Don't know what to write?

-Here are a few article ideas that we'd love for you to write.
+Here are a few article ideas that we'd love for you to write:

-- Analyze Your Netflix Data with Python.
+- Analyze Your Netflix Data with Python
-- Visualize Your Personal Expenses with Matplotlib.
+- Visualize Your Personal Expenses with Matplotlib
-- Visualize Your Uber Data with Matplotlib.
+- Visualize Your Uber Data with Matplotlib
-- Pimp Out Your Terminal with X.
+- Pimp Out Your Terminal with X
-- Build a Instagram Bot with Python.
+- Build a Minecraft Mod with Python
-- Build a Minecraft Mod with Python.
+- Build a Instagram Bot with Python
-- ______ with Raspberry Pi.
+- ______ with Raspberry Pi
-- Analyze Alone (TV Show) with Python.
+- Analyze Alone (TV Show) with Python
-- Emotions detector with Python.
+- Emotions Detector with Python
-- Face Recognition With Python.
+- Face Recognition With Python

 ## Additional Notes